airyhq/airy/docs/docs/integrations/ibm-watson-assistant.md

 ## Step 3: IBM Watson Assistant's connection with Airy

-To test the connection, write a message to one of your channels: Airy Core will forward it to your [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) installation, which will respond according to its conversation flow using the Airy Core API.
+To test the connection, write a message to one of your channels: Airy Core will forward it to your [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) installation, which will respond to the Airy Core API according to its conversation flow.

 The screenshot below displays an [Airy Live Chat Plugin](/sources/chatplugin/overview) from an Airy instance connected to the [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant).
-It shows an example where a message sent to Airy Core is automatically responded to according to the [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) conversation flow where the assistant responds "Hello from IBM Watson Assistant!" to a contact's message.
+It shows an example where a message sent to Airy Core is responded to by an [IBM Watson Assistant](https://cloud.ibm.com/catalog/services/watson-assistant) installation.
+In this specific installation, the assistant was programmed to respond "Hello from IBM Watson Assistant!" to a contact's message.

 <center><img alt="Airy connection with IBM Watson Assistant " src={useBaseUrl('img/integrations/ibmWatsonAssistant/messagingExample.png')} /></center>